About This Course

 Cost of the Course

 We welcome everyone to this course who wishes to participate.
 This course invites you to commit time, effort, and money.
 We hope you can afford the cost of the course, as that helps cover the cost of the course platform and a small amount to the facilitators for their service.
 However, we do not want financial difficulties to prevent registration.
 If you or your partner cannot afford part or all of the fee, there are coupon codes available for financial aid.
 Please contact Susanne Alexander, course administrator, at [email protected] with specifics of how much you can afford or the discount you need.
 We are happy to help and look forward to welcoming you to this relationship-enriching course!
+Note: Previous learners in a course can take it again for a 75% discount.
+Reach out to Susanne for a code before registering.

 Facilitators